Bird’s eye view of NPS benchmarks across industries

 Any positive integer can be deemed to be a good NPS score since it indicates the overall positive sentiments of customers towards the business.
 However, the average NPS varies significantly from industry to industry.
 So, what constitutes a good NPS score for the hospitality industry may not apply to the retail industry.

-This also requires a business to monitor two variants of the NPS — absolute and relative NPS.
+There are two variants of the NPS — absolute and relative NPS.

+- In RELATIVE NPS, the comparison is made with other companies in the same industry.
 For example, McDonald’s compares its NPS score with Burger King.